cilium/cilium/Documentation/gettingstarted/clustermesh/clustermesh.rst

 Cluster Addressing Requirements
 ===============================

+* All clusters must be configured with the same datapath mode.
+Cilium install may default to :ref:`arch_overlay` or :ref:`native_routing` mode depending on the specific cloud environment.

 * PodCIDR ranges in all clusters and all nodes must be non-conflicting and unique IP addresses.